Crappie Fishing In Georgia For 2024

-All about fishing for black and white crappie in GA.
+Guide to fishing for black and white crappie.

 It might prove difficult to locate a lake of any size in GA that doesn't sport a population of crappie.
-Some of the biggest stringers of crappie come from the major Georgia lakes like Banks Lake, Carters Lake, Chatuge Lake, Clarks Hill Lake, Lake Allatoona, Lake Burton, Lake Blackshear, Lake Chehaw, Lake Eufaula, Lake Harding, Lake Hartwell, Lake Jackson, Lake Lanier, Lake Nottely, Lake Oconee, Lake Oliver, Lake Seminole, Lake Sinclair, Lake Tobesofkee, Richard B Russell Lake and West Point Lake .
+Some of the biggest stringers of crappie come from the major Georgia lakes like Banks Lake, Carters Lake, Chatuge Lake, Clarks Hill Lake, Goat Rock Lake, High Falls Lake, Lake Allatoona, Lake Burton, Lake Blackshear, Lake Chehaw, Lake Eufaula, Lake Harding, Lake Hartwell, Lake Jackson, Lake Juliette, Lake Lanier, Lake Nottely, Lake Oconee, Lake Oliver, Lake Seminole, Lake Sinclair, Lake Tobesofkee, Richard B Russell Lake and West Point Lake .

 World record: 6 lbs 0 oz